analysiscenter/batchflow/doc/models.md

 A static model is initialized immediately in the `init_model`, while a dynamic model will be initialized when the pipeline is run and the very first batch flows into the pipeline.

 If a model was already created in another pipeline, it might be [imported](#importing-models).

+## Configuring a model
+Most often than not models have many options and hyperparameters which define the model structure (e.g. number and types of layers for a neural network or a number and depth of trees for forests) or training procedure (e.g. an optimization algorithm or regularization constants).

+Global options:
+- `build` : bool - whether to call `model.build(...)` to create a model.
+Default is `True`.
+- `load` : bool - whether to load a model from a persistent storage.
+If `load=True`, then `model.load()` will be called.
+Default is `False`.
+Loading usually requires some additional config parameters like paths, file names or file formats.

+For some models only one of `build` or `load` can be `True`.
+While other models might need a building phase even if a model is loaded from a disk.
+Read a model specfication to know how to configure it.

 ## Training a model